 - I have a lot more experience with mindfulness, alertness, paying attention to cues.

 - I know about sovereignty, and so I approach every situation differently.
 I assume that my space gets to be mine.

 - I’ve had X more years to practice things (everything from standing up for myself to believing I have a right to).

 - I speak German.

-- My duck and I go to work at a Playground.
+- I work at a Playground.

 The alignment exercise.

 Ten things that me-from-right-now has in common with me-from-then.

 We’re on the same team, so she needs to know that she can trust me.
 How are we the same?
 Where is the continuity?